mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 Where to go from here:

-* For help getting started sending HTTP requests, read the [Quick Start] section.
+* For help getting started sending HTTP requests, read the [Quick Start](#quick-start) section.

-* For an overview of API keys and authentication, visit the [Authentication] portion of this documentation.
+* For an overview of API keys and authentication, visit the [Authentication](#authentication) portion of this documentation.

-* For information on how to interpret JSON response bodies, read [JSON Data Object Structure].
+* For information on how to interpret JSON response bodies, read [JSON Data Object Structure](#json-data-object-structure).

 * [Return to Table of Contents](#table-of-contents)
 ---